 - Apply the codes of conduct, codes of ethics and professional standards to the practice of paramedicine.

-- Reflect on the ethical debates and issues in a professional healthcare context.
+- Critically reflect on the ethical debates and issues in a professional healthcare context.

 - Integrate legal and ethical principles and reflective practice in clinical decision-making situations.

 The 2024 Commonwealth Supported Place (CSP) rates are still being finalised by the Government and we will update the domestic fee information as soon as we have more details.

 You cannot enrol in this unit as well as the following:CNA308